hagenzhang/fall2023-covey.town-project/README.md

 ### Setting up the backend

 To run the backend, you will need a Twilio account.
-Twilio provides new accounts with $15 of credit, which is more than enough to get started.
-To create an account and configure your local environment:

-1. Go to [Twilio](https://www.twilio.com/) and create an account.
-You do not need to provide a credit card to create a trial account.
+1. Go to [Twilio](https://www.twilio.com/) and create an account
 2. Create an API key and secret (select "API Keys" on the left under "Settings")
 3. Create a `.env` file in the `townService` directory, setting the values as follows: